seton-hall-university/nj-makerDay-2016-docs/home-automation/components.md

 # Components[^1]

 To build circuits, you will need to become familiar with a few basic components.
 These components may seem simple, but are the bread and butter of most electronics projects.
+Take a look at the following pages to learn about some of the basic components.

 ---